isomerpages/nlb-curiocity/_maritime-digital-story/Singapore As A Gateway Before Independence.md

 #### **New Harbour (later Keppel Harbour)**

 With the rise of maritime trade, Singapore’s harbour infrastructure evolved alongside to support the growing maritime commerce activities.
-The founding of New Harbour in 1848, later renamed as Keppel Harbour in 1913, was a pivotal moment that pushed Singapore’s maritime boundaries beyond the Singapore River.
+A pivotal turning point occurred with the survey of New Harbour off Tanjong Pagar coast in 1848 by Captain Henry Keppel.
+This development marked a crucial transition, as it eventually led to the expansion of Singapore’s maritime boundaries beyond the shallow, congested banks of the Singapore River to Tanjong Pagar.